×

 Example:

-A performance support chatbot provides quick answers from operations and business support systems, playbooks and care scripts.
+Keep work moving when a quick answer is the difference between strong first-time-right installs, network reliability, or churn reduction.
 It helps with questions such as what belongs in a major incident update, which activation code to use for a bring your own device eSIM or how to title entries.
 Responses include short, cited steps and a paste ready sentence and avoid undocumented practices.

 Online Role-Plays